XorTroll/editwl/README.md

 - Support ignored attributes in NSCR data (check the links credited below)

 - Support PMCP section in NCLRs

+- More that I could list here

+### editwl-bin

+- More commands

+- More modules

+> TODO: make this list more explicit

 ## Support